cyberbotics/webots/docs/automobile/vehicle-generic.md

 > **License**: Copyright Cyberbotics Ltd. Licensed for use only with Webots.
 [More information.](https://cyberbotics.com/webots_assets_license)

+### Bus Field Summary

+- `color`: Defines the bus body color.

+- `sensorsSlotFront`: Extends the robot with new nodes on the front of the vehicle.

+- `sensorsSlotRear`: Extends the robot with new nodes on the back of the vehicle.

+- `sensorsSlotTop`: Extends the robot with new nodes on the roof of the vehicle.

+- `sensorsSlotCenter`: Extends the robot with new nodes at the center of the vehicle.

 ## BusSimple

 Simple kinematic model of bus to be moved with a Supervisor.